Uniswap/org-v1/src/pages/blog/06-ipfs-uniswap-interface/index.md

 is hosted on a public website **it is difficult for users to verify the website they are interacting with is actually hosting the code that they verified**.

-This is the problem that IPFS aims to solve.
+This is one of the problem that IPFS aims to solve.

 ## What we did